-What is the primary purpose of monitoring Kafka metrics?
+What is the role of Prometheus in Kafka monitoring?

 Which scenario would benefit from using a synchronous Kafka producer?